patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/navigation/navigation.md

 related: ['Page', 'Breadcrumb', 'Tabs']
 ---

-**Navigation** is used to organize an application’s structure and content, making it easy to find information and accomplish tasks.
+A **navigation** organizes an application’s structure and content, making it easy to find information and accomplish tasks.
 Navigation communicates relationships, context, and actions a user can take within an application.

 ## Elements